MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-references.md

 > [!div class="mx-imgBorder"]
 > ![Owner field on Account entity](media/working-with-references/owner-field.png)

 This lookup field can refer to a record from either the **Teams** entity or the **Users** entity.
-Not every record in these entities have permissions to be an **Owner**; check the supported roles if you run into a problem.
+Not every record in these entities has permissions to be an **Owner**; check the supported roles if you run into a problem.

 This graphic shows a simple gallery of **Accounts**, where the **Accounts** entity has been added to the app as a data source: